Chang052052/rag-study-assistant/README.md

 # A Citation-Grounded RAG Study Assistant for Exam-Oriented PDF Study
-*A citation-Grounded RAG demo for Exam-Oriented PDF Study*
+*A citation-grounded RAG demo for exam-oriented PDF study*

 ## Note
 This repository presents a small research-oriented demo of a retrieval-augmented generation (RAG) system.